Forestville Eagles

 Forestville Eagles is a NBL1 Central club based in Adelaide, South Australia.
 The club fields both a men's and women's team.
 The club is a division of the overarching Forestville Eagles Basketball Club (FEBC), the major administrative basketball organisation in the region.
-The Eagles play their home games at Wayville Sports Centre.
+The Eagles play their home games at the Wayville Sports Centre.

 Club history

 Background

-The club originated out from the Mellor Park Tennis Club in Lockleys as a men's team named West Torrens back in the late 1940s and then amalgamated with the Adelaide women's club in 1958 to form the West Torrens Basketball Club (WTBC).
-As the club originated within the West Torrens Council Area, it was decided that both the football (see West Torrens Football Club) and basketball clubs would both be known as "Eagles".
-The West Torrens name remained until 1980 when the club took over the basketball stadium located in Forestville and changed the name to the Forestville Eagles Basketball Club.
+In the late 1940s, a men's basketball team named West Torrens emerged from the Mellor Park Tennis Club in Lockleys.
+The West Torrens Basketball Club (WTBC) was established in 1953 and in 1958, amalgamated with the Adelaide Women's club.
+West Torrens were known as the Eagles.
+They remained with that name until 1980 when the club took over the basketball stadium located in Forestville and changed the name to the Forestville Eagles Basketball Club.
+The club moved from Forestville Stadium to Wayville Sports Centre in 1999.

+In 2023, the State Basketball Centre was opened following a four-court extension to Wayville Sports Centre, taking the total number of indoor courts at the complex to seven.